 Bob lived in far North Dallas until his death on November 18, 2011.
 He served in the United States Air Force in the late 1960's, started selling computers in the early 1980's, and then ran his own business selling, servicing and maintaining computers and doing web design from the early 1990's until his death.
 We frequently worked together doing computer field service work and setting up small business networks, and we both got into web design around 1996, when the Internet was in its infancy.

-Bill lives in Spicewood on the western edge of Austin.
+Bill lived in Austin until his death from a fall striking his head on August 19, 2018.
 He joined the US Army at the age of 17, and then went to Vietnam as a medic where he witnessed things that nobody should ever see, especially at such a young age.
 But, military life did not suit him, so he separated shortly after his return and became a hippie, following in the footsteps of his two older brothers.
 At times, he sold cars and drove wreckers, but after finally locating permanently to Austin he worked for the City of Austin in the Water and Wastewater Department until throat, mouth and neck cancer forced his retirement.
 Bill and I got heavily into canoeing in the late 1980's and paddled together frequently until 2000, when he had his cancer surgery.
 Bill still paddles occasionally on much shorter trips than we used to do where we would paddle 30-50 miles in a weekend.
 His son Will has paddled, and raced, with us since the mid-1990's, starting when he was only 8 years old.
 We have spent many nights camping together under the stars on a river bank.

 Mary lives in Pottsboro, near the Oklahoma border.
 After graduation from high school Karen became a hairdresser, and worked in her own salon until a couple of years ago.
 Karen lives in Richardson with her husband Richard Clark of Missouri when they are not running around the country camping in their Casita, which is actually smaller than some of my tents!
 They eventually plan to move to the Smoky Mountains of North Carolina when Richard retires from Raytheon where he is an engineering manager.